usix79/Fable.Avro/README.md

     | Case3
 ```

 `Case3` will be deserialized to `UnknownCase` (first case of the `DomainUnion`).
 This is true for any occasion of DU in deserialized type (whenever it is a record's field, or item in an array, or value in a map).
-For example array `[Case1, Case3, Case2, Case1]` will be deserialized to `[Case1, UnknownCase, UnknownCase, Case1]`.
+For example, array `[Case1, Case3, Case2, Case1]` will be deserialized to `[Case1, UnknownCase, UnknownCase, Case1]`.
 Set `DeserializationOptions.EvolutionTolerantMode=false` if you don't want the behaviour.

 # Custom Rules